• Skip to primary navigation

 • Olive oil - olive oil is the natural oil and a healthy fat that helps the vegetables roast.

-• Thyme - thyme is a fragrant evergreen herb with tiny leaves and a woody stem.
+• Thyme - Thyme is a fragrant evergreen herb with tiny leaves and a woody stem.
 It adds an herbaceous flavor to dishes.

-• Freshly cracked black pepper - freshly cracked black pepper has a peppery, slightly spicy flavor.
+• Freshly cracked black pepper - Freshly cracked black pepper has a peppery, slightly spicy flavor.

 • Kosher salt or sea salt - kosher salt and sea salt are coarse edible salts that add a savory element to the vegetables and enhance the sweetness of the maple syrup.